keindev/tasktree/README.md

 #### getRatio()

-Returns ratio `current` value and `total` value.
+Returns ratio between `current` value and `total` value.

 #### getPercent()

-Returns the percentage of completion.
+Returns current percent of completion.

 #### getElapsed()

-Returns the elapsed time from the beginning, in milliseconds.
+Returns an elapsed time from the beginning of progress, in milliseconds.

 #### getRate()

-Returns progress rate.
+Returns rate of progress.

 #### getETA()